-The Retirement Security Flexibility Act (S.3221) - Lead Sponsor: Senator Todd Young

-Senator Young's bill would create a new automatic enrollment/ acceleration safe harbor for non-discrimination testing.
-The current automatic enrollment/acceleration safe harbor provides for employees to be automatically enrolled at a deferral rate of at least 3%, and that would be increased by 1% increments until it hit a deferral rate of at least 6%.
-An employee may be enrolled at a higher deferral rate up to a maximum limit of 10%.
+The Retirement Security Flexibility Act (S.3221) - Lead Sponsor: Senator Todd Young harbor provides for employees to be automatically enrolled at a deferral rate of at least 3%, and that would be increased by 1% increments until it hit a deferral rate of at least 6%.
+Employees may be enrolled at higher deferral rates up to a maximum limit of 10%.
 There are required matching contributions for non-highly compensated employees (NHCEs) of at least 100% on the first 1% of deferrals and 50% on the next 5% of deferrals.
-The safe harbor could also be satisfied by a qualified non-elective contribution (QNEC) of 3% of all the NHCE's compensation.
+The safe harbor could also be satisfied by a qualified nonelective contribution (QNEC) of 3% of an NHCE's total compensation.